n7on/docker-internals/README.md

 Doing that would make the root `/` point to the filesystem inside `$fs_folder`.

 ## Docker Engine
-Docker Engine runs a daemon called containerd, which will provide a service that can be used for managing Docker containers.
-Such as starting, stopping or pulling images.
-This service is used by the Docker Client executable `docker`.
-Normally the client connects to containerd using the Docker UNIX socket file descriptor `/var/run/docker.sock`.
+Docker Engine runs a daemon (service) called `dockerd` which is used by the Docker Client executable `docker`. `Dockerd` handles everything from creating networks to container management, but the actual containers run in another service called `containerd`.
+Normally the client connects to `dockerd` using the Docker UNIX socket file descriptor `/var/run/docker.sock`.
 When a container is started, an executable path within image is provided from client.
-And Docker uses a Docker Runtime called `runc` to isolate the process using namespaces, mount `/dev` & `/sys` filesystems, change root of filesystem using `pivot_root` and so forth.
-For example, `docker run -it nginx bash` will connect to containerd and send command to run `bash` in `nginx:latest` image filesystem.
-Containerd will use `runc` to execute bash.
-And because of `-it` flags, a shared `TTY` device will be created in host that has `STDIN`, `STDOUT` & `STDERR` from bash connected to it.
+And `containerd` uses a [Docker Runtime](#docker-runtime) called `runc` to isolate the process using namespaces, mount `/dev` & `/sys` filesystems, change root of filesystem using `pivot_root` and so forth.
+For example, running `docker run -it nginx bash` will connect to `dockerd`, which will connect to `containerd` and send command to run `bash` in `nginx:latest` image filesystem. `Containerd` will use `runc` to execute bash.
+And because of `-it` flags, a shared `TTY` device will be created by `containerd` that has `STDIN`, `STDOUT` & `STDERR` from bash connected to it.
 And it's `TTY` will be redirected by `containerd` to `docker` client, basically as a reverse shell.

 ## Docker Runtime
 Docker containers are created by the Docker Runtime `runc`.
-And a container are simply an isolated environment where processes can run. `runc` need a filesystem and a `runtime configuration` in order to create a container.
-Or more correctly, [Docker Engine](#docker-engine) translates information from `OCI image apecification` to `OCI runtime specification` and provides that to`runc`.
-And we're missing that logic, but we could create a base `OCI specification` using `runc spec` that we could later manually edit:
+And a container are simply an isolated environment where processes can run.
+So `runc` is basically a way to initialize a process with all it's [namespaces](#namespaces), [capabilities](#capabilities), [cgroups](#cgroups) and to [pivot_root](#pivot_root). `runc` need a filesystem and a `runtime configuration` in order to create a container.
+Or more correctly, `containerd` translates information from `OCI image apecification` to `OCI runtime specification` and provides that to `runc`.
+So, we could create a base `OCI specification` using `runc spec` that we could manually edit in similar way as `containerd`, and use `runc` to start up a container:

 ```bash
 docker run --name ubuntu ubuntu